TRADITIONAL MOUNTAINEERING

 5. First-Aid Supplies

-Individual first aid supplies sized to the trip are a must.
-And don't forget the toilet paper!
-First aid supplies can fit in a Ziploc bag and should deal with cuts and scrapes with small and large Band-Aids, Neosporin and mole skin.
+A first aid kit sized to the trip is a must.
+First aid supplies can fit in a Ziploc baggie and should deal with cuts and scrapes with small and large Band-Aids, Neosporin and mole skin.
 In June and July, add mosquito repellent for the woods.
-Have OTC drugs and a personal prescription pain medication for that broken ankle.
-Shoot for about 4 ounces for day hikes in the hills.
-Take a two day Wilderness First Aid class from the Wilderness Medicine Institute of the National Outdoor Leadership School.
-Put together your own individual and group first aid supplies listed on this website.
+Have OTC drugs and a personal prescription pain medication, prescribed by your doctor for that possible broken ankle.
+Weight can be 4 ounces.
+Don't forget the toilet paper!

 6. Fire

-Waterproof matches and a fire starter can be combined in a couple of adjustable propane pocket lighters.
+Waterproof matches and a fire starter can be combined in an adjustable propane pocket cigarette lighter or two.
 Remember, when you most need a fire, it will be windy, wet and cold.
 Do not depend on being able to start a fire.
 Learn how to stay warm without a fire.
 Don't try to be a "survivalist".

 7. Repair Kit and Tools

 A small knife should be light and sharp - a tool kit knife is heavy and of little use.
-Carry light special tools for your skis, snowshoes or snowmobile.
-I carry the smallest Swiss Army knife and six feet of fresh duct tape.
+I carry the smallest Swiss Army knife and six feet of gaffers tape or duct tape.

 8. Nutrition (extra food)